NSCI 803*/3.0: Magnetic Resonance Imaging

 This course is designed for graduate students who want to learn the theory and practice of magnetic resonance imaging (MRI) for anatomical imaging, imaging of dynamic physiological processes, and MRI to detect neuronal function (functional MRI, fMRI).
 The course will allow the student to gain an understanding of the principles that underlie the applications of MRI and fMRI as a research tool.

 Three hour lecture/week; fall.
 P. Stroman

-PREREQUISITES: Introductory courses in Chemistry, Mathematics and Physics.
+PREREQUISITES: Introductory courses in Chemistry, Mathematics and/or Physics are preferred but not required.
 Permission of the Instructor.